AusDTO/service-handbook/_capability/9-deployment/index.md

  - There are environments specifically for performing deployments, and an environment pipeline, (typically: development &rarr; pre-production &rarr; production).
 This helps to ensure that deployments are consistent, and that only successful deployments are made available to users.
  - The development team are able to schedule a release when they choose, based on user needs, and don't require help from outside the team, once the relevant approvals have been given.
  - Smoke screen testing is performed to ensure that the deployment didn't silently fail, but doesn't demonstrate that user functionality has been delivered, or that the system performs as expected.
- - Deployments are typically scheduled to happen outside of the user's regular usage times, in order to minimize disruption for the users.
+ - Deployments are typically scheduled to happen outside of the user's regular usage times in order to minimize disruption for the users.

 ### Working towards level 2